-Associated Eye Care is one of the first eye care practices in the country to offer laser cataract surgery, the latest exciting advancement in cataract surgery technology.
+Associated Eye Care was one of the first eye care practices in the country to offer laser cataract surgery, the latest exciting advancement in cataract surgery technology.
 This bladeless, advanced procedure provides our surgeons with a high level of precision during the procedure, resulting in a truly premium surgical experience for you.

 Advanced technology lens candidates include individuals with cataracts that impair vision, as well as patients over age 45 who desire a full range of vision in each eye without corrective lenses.
 Patients with health problems, such as diabetes or a chronic infection, should wait until those conditions are under control before scheduling this procedure.
 You are not a candidate for an advanced technology lens if you have already undergone a cataract correction procedure.
 Your surgeon will perform a careful examination before making any recommendation.
 At that time, your eyes will be measured to determine the correct lens power for your advanced technology lens.